Hop on your motorcycle, put your kickstand up and discover five of the best routes for motorcycles in eastern Oklahoma.

 Located in Green Country, Highway 10 runs east to west for the first hundred miles, then north to south for the remainder.
 Begin your scenic tour north of Tahlequah and follow the serene banks of the Illinois River on a relaxing jaunt south on Highway 10.
 Follow the highway's path through breathtaking stone bluffs and lush forests and remember to keep your speedometer low, as Highway 10 is known for its curvy lanes and winding, low-visibility turns.
 Pull your motorcycle over into one of the many river outfitters that directly line this gorgeous highway and float down the Illinois in a raft or canoe, or travel south to Tahlequah's Cherokee Heritage Center for a dose of American Indian culture.

 Continue your scenic tour at the Fort Gibson Historic Site, located just north of the highway.
 This historic site, in operation from 1824 to 1890, was the first army post in Indian Territory.
 Between the 80 acres, 29 historic buildings, numerous archeological ruins and exhibits, it's a living piece of American history.
 Continue the smooth ride south to Braggs, home of the Camp Gruber Recreation Area and Greenleaf State Park.
-Or, visit Greenleaf State Park to wind your way through spectacular scenery complete with hiking trails, a seasonal fast food grill, an 18-hole miniature golf course and abundant wildlife viewing.
+Or, visit Greenleaf State Park to wind your way through spectacular scenery complete with hiking trails, an 18-hole miniature golf course and abundant wildlife viewing.

 Hit the open road on your motorcycle in northeast Oklahoma on Highway 123, which spans roughly 20 miles to connect Barnsdall and Bartlesville.
 Begin in Barnsdall, once known as Bigheart, and see the only main street oil well in the country.
 Though not operational, the oil well is a great starting point for the trip ahead.